 He had no involvement in their deaths they told the jury.
 He had been held accountable for these killings they said, simply because he was the only surviving family member left.

 Despite all of David Hendricks’ appeals being rejected, in 1990 the Supreme Court of Illinois announced they were going to reconsider the case.
-Reasonable Doubt appeared as a mass market paperback just months after this announcement and quickly became a New York Times Bestseller.
-As the case continued to be reviewed through the Supreme Court, multiple editions of Reasonable Doubt were published.
+Reasonable Doubt appeared as a mass-market paperback just months after this announcement and quickly became a New York Times Bestseller.
+As the case continued to be reviewed by the Supreme Court, multiple editions of Reasonable Doubt were published.